 There are lots of people who are talk to me regularly about their food allergies and intolerances, and a lot of people kind of get confused and think that all food reactions are allergies, when in fact, many reactions are intolerances to foods and NOT food allergies.
 So how do you distinguish between them both?
 How do you know if you are actually allergic to something, or can't tolerate a food?

 You may like to read my page Food Allergies and Food Intolerances for much more detailed information, the purpose of this page is to give you some good hints and tips on how to cope & deal with food allergies.
-For an excellent overview of what the immune system is please read Your Amazing Immune System.

 A true food allergy is not as common as you may actually think.
 Food intolerances are much more common in my experience.
 Many people I know have become condition to believe that most digestive problems like burping, gas, bloating are a result of a food allergy.
 What I’ve learned from clinical experience is that food reactions are more commonly experienced when somebody has irritable bowel syndrome, candida that often involves leaky gut syndrome.